mhalcrow/markdown-cv/index.md

 _Staff Engineering Manager_

- * I built the team from scratch, hiring on 9 new employees from outside the company and transferring in 3 employees from other teams at Google.
-I established the team's engineering culture, drove execution, gave career guidance, and navigated the team through the COVID-19 crisis to ship our Beta product in record time, moving from concept and no headcount to delivery with 12 employees in about 18 months.
+ * I built the team from the ground up, hiring on 9 new employees from outside the company and transferring in 3 employees from other teams at Google.
+I influenced the team's engineering culture, drove execution, gave career guidance, and navigated the team through the sudden shift to WFH in early 2020.
+From humble beginnings we achieved a GA launch in about 20 months.
  * I demonstrated adaptability in managing a disparate group of software engineers, including 1 college hire, 4 junior professional hires, 2 experienced professional hires, 2 internal transfers, and 3 engineers with doctorates in security and ML.
- * I designed the kernel instrumentation and the Google service framework, and I led my team's execution on an ambitious vision.
+ * I co-designed the kernel instrumentation and the Google service framework with team leads, and I led my team's execution on an ambitious vision.
  * I led Machine Learning experts on my team to produce novel techniques in the threat detection domain.

 **fs-verity**<br>